JAMA April 02, 2019

 Setting

-Intervention Catheter ablation (pulmonary vein isolation with additional ablation at investigator discretion).
+Intervention Catheter ablation (pulmonary vein isolation, with additional ablative procedures at the discretion of site investigators).

-Comparator Standard medical therapy (rate and/or rhythm control drugs based on contemporaneous guidelines).
+Comparator Standard rhythm and/or rate control drugs guided by contemporaneous guidelines.

 Outcome Composite of death, disabling stroke, serious bleeding, or cardiac arrest.